bhakti36/Groovy-Auction-House/README.md

 # Improvements:
     AWS Screen Refresh Issue
     Avoid clicking the refresh button and using browser back button, as this may cause display disturbances or unexpected behavior.

+Query too complex for buyerItemDetail Also, -1 is not working, and why only 2 bids?